 Presenters: Bryan Beamer, Research Engineer, Division of Field Studies and Engineering, CDC; Allison Aiken Hanna, Halligan Mahoney & Williams, Columbia, SC; David Lyon, Duff Freeman Lyon, Columbia, SC; and Lindsay Anne Thompson, Georgetown County School District, SC

 Educational Technology in the Wake of the COVID-19 Crisis: Legal Lessons Learned & Future Issues Identified

-Attorney Gilsbach will address the many legal issues that arose for schools during the provision of online learning in the coronavirus pandemic.
-She will provide a detailed analysis of future technology issues and what school attorneys can do to prepare and protect their client schools.
+Attorney Gilsbach addressed the many legal issues that arose for schools during the provision of online learning in the coronavirus pandemic.
+She provided a detailed analysis of future technology issues and what school attorneys can do to prepare and protect their client schools.